ToryOstr/weather-app/README.md

 ## Project Setup:

-Project Initialization The project was created using Vite:
+The project created using Vite:

 ``
 npm create vite@latest
 ``

-## Build Process The project is built using SWC for fast transpilation:
+## Build Process

+The project built using SWC for fast transpilation:

-SWC is configured in Vite for improved performance during development and build phases.
+SWC configured in Vite for improved performance during development and build phases.

 ## Running and Building: